Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Signal values should be consistent throughout the codebase (e.g., using integers 1/-1/0 instead of strings 'buy'/'sell'/'hold')
 - Backtesting functionality is a critical component of any trading strategy implementation
 - When calculating signals, ensure the indexing is consistent (e.g., using df.iloc[-1] for current and df.iloc[-2] for previous)
+- Combining RSI with Bollinger Bands provides more reliable signals than either indicator alone
+- RSI can identify overbought/oversold conditions while Bollinger Bands show volatility breakouts
+- Signal strength metrics help determine confidence in trading signals
+- Vectorized operations in pandas are much faster than iterative approaches for calculating indicators
+- Proper handling of NaN values is crucial when calculating technical indicators

+## Risk Management Insights

+- Position sizing is a critical aspect of risk management that's often overlooked
+- Fixed risk position sizing ensures consistent risk per trade regardless of market conditions
+- Volatility-based position sizing adapts to changing market conditions automatically
+- Kelly Criterion provides a mathematically optimal position sizing approach but requires accurate win rate and win/loss ratio
+- Using half-Kelly (or fractional Kelly) reduces risk while maintaining most of the benefits
+- Maximum position size limits prevent overexposure to a single asset
+- Minimum position size limits prevent taking trades that are too small to be meaningful
+- Stop loss placement should consider market volatility rather than using fixed percentages
+- Risk per trade should typically be 1-2% of account balance for most retail traders
+- Position sizing should account for exchange-specific minimum order sizes and precision

 ## Project Structure and Python Imports